 Disparities in Educational Status: The educational attainment levels across these five tribal communities reveal distinct patterns (Table 1).
 The Koya tribe exhibits the highest levels of education, with notable representation at the secondary (15.3%), higher secondary (17.1%), and graduation (13.6%) levels, and even 1% in postgraduate studies, followed by the Lambadi community.
 On the other end, the Gond and Chenchu tribes have the highest illiteracy rates at 36.6% and 36.3%, respectively, indicating educational challenges within these communities.
 The Chenchu tribe has a large proportion (29.6%) of people who have only completed primary education.
 Additionally, the Kolam tribe shows moderate representation across educational categories, but is lower in higher education.
 The Kolam, Gond, and Chenchu communities have notably fewer graduates and no representation at the postgraduate level, emphasizing a substantial gap in higher education within these groups.

-Table 1: Education Status among Tribal Communities (%)
+Table 1.
+Education Status among Tribal Communities (%)